YongqiDong/YongqiDong.github.io/_pages/research.md

 ## Big Data Analytics for Spatial-temporal Pattern Mining in Shared Mobility
 * **An Empirical Study on Travel Patterns of Internet Based Ride-Sharing** ([Published on TR_C](https://doi.org/10.1016/j.trc.2017.10.022))<br/>
-  - On demand ride-sharing is quite different from taxi<br/>
+  - On-demand ride-sharing is quite different from taxi<br/>
-  - In Beijing, on the macrocosmic level, on demand ride-sharing mainly serves as an approach for home-work commuting<br/>
+  - In Beijing, on the macrocosmic level, on-demand ride-sharing mainly serves as an approach for home-work commuting<br/>
-  - Internet based on demand ride-sharing drivers intend to make longer trips than taxi, and detour further to pick up passengers than hitchhike drivers<br/>
+  - Internet-based on-demand ride-sharing drivers intend to make longer trips than taxi, and detour further to pick up passengers than hitchhike drivers<br/>
-**Regarding Individual Behavior Patterns of Ride-sharing Driver**
+**Regarding Individual Behavior Patterns of Ride-sharing Drivers**
     - Two different categories are identified: the home-work commuting drivers and the random commuting drivers;
     - Counterintuitively, the home-work commuting ones account for only a small part of the total drivers
     - There is high probability to be classified into the home-work commuting category when less trips are served by the specific driver
-    - Results support and in line with policy making
+    - Results support and are in line with policy-making

 <div align="center">
 <img src='/images/taxi_pickup.gif' width="309" height="309"> <img src='/images/Ridesharing_pick.gif' width="309" height="309"> <img src='/images/fastcarpick.gif' width="309" height="309"/><br/>